gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-leave/profiler-fn-enter-leave.md

 ---
 published: false
-title: "Trace 'function enter/leave' events with a .NET profiler"
+title: "Trace 'function enter/leave' events with a .NET profiler + detect StackOverflow.
+Assembler code included!"
 cover_image: "https://raw.githubusercontent.com/gabbersepp/dev.to-posts/master/blog-posts/net-internals/profiler-fn-enter-leave/assets/header.jpg"
-description: "Using the 'function enter/leave' event can"
+description: "Trace 'function enter/leave' events with a .NET profiler + detect StackOverflow.
+Assembler code included!"
 tags: dotnet, cpp, asm, tutorial
 series:
 canonical_url:
 ---

->**Note:** Get the full running example here: <TODO>
+>**Note:** Get the full running example here: [Click me!](https://github.com/gabbersepp/dev.to-posts/tree/master/blog-posts/net-internals/profiler-fn-enter-leave/code/DevToNetProfiler)

 The last time I showed some of the callbacks from `ICorProfilerCallback` and how you can obtain more information about the event.
 This time we want to take a look at the `Function Enter/Leave` callbacks.